cinquin/final_annotation/README.md

 To run:

 1. `ant jar`
-2. `javac -cp final_annotation.jar src/uk/org/cinquin/final_annotation/FinalTest.java` :
+2. `javac -cp final_annotation.jar:final_annotation_processor.jar src/uk/org/cinquin/final_annotation/FinalTest.java` :
 there should be a compile error
 3. `cd src; javac uk/org/cinquin/final_annotation/FinalTest.java` :
 there should not be any compile error